 Browse School Diversity at PRRAC

 NCSD Research Brief No. 13 (May 2018).
-Schools remain one of the few social institutions that have the potential to bring youth together across racial and ethnic lines.
-New social science research demonstrates the importance of fostering sustained interracial contact between youth in order to prepare them to thrive in a multiracial society.
-This brief aims to summarize much of … [Read more...] about Re-Weaving the Social Fabric through Integrated Schools: How Intergroup Contact Prepares Youth to Thrive in a Multiracial Society
+By Linda Tropp and Suchi Saxena.
+Synopsis: Schools remain one of the few social institutions that have the potential to bring youth together across racial and ethnic lines.
+New social science research demonstrates the importance of fostering sustained interracial contact between youth in order to prepare them to thrive in a multiracial … [Read more...] about Re-Weaving the Social Fabric through Integrated Schools: How Intergroup Contact Prepares Youth to Thrive in a Multiracial Society (NCSD, May 2018)